Minnesota State Loan Repayment Program (SLRP)

 Minimum Service Obligation: 2 years

-Annual Repayment Amount: The MN SLRP provides funds for repayment of qualifying educational loans of up to $20,000 annually for full–time primary care providers and up to $10,000 annually for half–time primary care providers.
+: The MN SLRP provides funds for repayment of qualifying educational loans of up to $20,000 annually for full–time primary care providers and up to $10,000 annually for half–time primary care providers.
+In return for the loan repayment award, participants must complete a two–year service obligation in nonprofit private or public sites located in federally designated Health Professional Shortage Areas (HPSAs)

 The purpose of Minnesota's State Loan Repayment Program (MN SLRP) is to improve access to primary care by assisting underserved communities with recruitment and retention of primary care providers.